Ax-Kochen-Ershov principles for finitely ramified henselian fields: Preliminaries on finitely ramified valued fields

 \section{Preliminaries on finitely ramified valued fields}

 We fix a prime number $p$: every mixed characteristic valued field we consider in this paper will have residue characteristic $p$.
 The aim of this section is to introduce a language and an interpretation, suitable for finitely ramified fields of residue characteristic $p$ with a fixed initial ramification $e$, in order to prove a variety of AKE-type theorems.
-Whenever we consider valued fields as first-order structures in this paper, we consider them in the three-sorted language $\mathcal{L}_\mathrm{val}$: As usual, this consists of a sort $K$ for the field, a sort $\Gamma\cup\{\infty\}$ for the value group with infinity, and a sort $k$ for the residue field.
-The two field sorts are each endowed with $\mathcal{L}_\mathrm{ring} = \{0,1,+,\cdot\}$, and the value group sort with $\mathcal{L}_\mathrm{oag} = \{0, +, <,\infty\}$.
-In addition, we have symbols for the valuation map $v \colon K \twoheadrightarrow \Gamma \cup \{ \infty \}$ and the residue map ${\rm res} \colon K \twoheadrightarrow k$, which we interpret as the constant zero map outside the valuation ring.
+Whenever we consider valued fields as first-order structures in this paper, we consider them in the three-sorted language $\mathcal{L}_\mathrm{val}$: As usual, this consists of a sort $K$ for the field, a sort $\Gamma\cup\{\infty\}$ for the value group $vK$ together with infinity, and a sort $k$ for the residue field $Kv$.
+The two field sorts are each endowed with the language of rings $\mathcal{L}_\mathrm{ring} = \{+,\cdot,-,0,1\}$ (where $+$ and $\cdot$ are binary and $-$ is unary), and the value group sort with $\mathcal{L}_\mathrm{oag} = \{0, +, <,\infty\}$.
+In addition, we have symbols for the valuation map $v \colon K \twoheadrightarrow \Gamma \cup \{ \infty \}$ and the residue map $\res \colon K \twoheadrightarrow k$, which we interpret as the constant zero map outside the valuation ring $\mathcal{O}_v$.
+This language $\Lval$ is close to the ones used in \cite[Section 5.3]{vdD14} and \cite{Belair}, although neither of these sources specify how to interpret $v$ and $\res$ outside $K^\times$ and $\mathcal{O}_v$, respectively.

 \begin{definition} A valued field $(K,v)$ is called \emph{finitely ramified} if it is of mixed characteristic $(0,p)$ and the interval $(0,v(p)] \subseteq vK$ is finite.
 In this case, we call $e = |(0,v(p)]|$ the initial ramification of $(K,v)$.
 It is \emph{unramified} if moreover $e=1$.
 A valuation ring $A$ is finitely ramified (resp., unramified) if it corresponds to a finitely ramified (resp., unramified) valuation $v$ on $\mathrm{Frac}(A)$. \end{definition}